sdeleers/esloq/README.md

 [![Smart Lock Demo](/images/video_thumbnail.png)](https://www.youtube.com/watch?v=yVSUPODDXtM)

 Esloq uses authentication and encryption to ensure that only the people you invite can enter.
-Whenever the phone wants to unlock a door it requests a ticket from the esloq server.
-The server returns the ticket that is authenticated encrypted under a symmetric key that is shared between the door lock and the esloq server (the phone does not have this key).
+Whenever you want to open a door with your phone, the phone requests a ticket from the esloq webservers.
+The server returns the ticket that is authenticated encrypted under a symmetric key that is shared between the door lock and the esloq webservers (the phone does not have this key).
 The phone then forwards this ticket to the lock which then verifies its authenticity and opens the door if it's valid.

 This repository contains:
 - the Kicad design files to make the printed circuit board (folder /pcb/)